Fluctuation spectra of large random dynamical systems reveal hidden structure in ecological networks: Methods

 In order to solve this equation, we parameterise,

 where the top left entry $\phi$ corresponds to the mean power spectral density, and we introduce $r$ as the mean diagonal element of the resolvent matrix $\bm{\mathcal{R}}$.
-Finally by inserting the ansatz (\ref{eq_parameterisation_meanfield}) into equation (\ref{eq_psi_recursion_meanfield}) we obtain,
+Finally by inserting the ansatz of Eq.~(\ref{eq_parameterisation_meanfield}) into Eq.~(\ref{eq_psi_recursion_meanfield}) we obtain,

 where $c$ is the average degree (i.e. number of connections) per node.
 Moreover, the expectations in the second term are to be taken over connected nodes $i\sim j$ (i.e. non-zero matrix entries).

 From Eq. (\ref{eq_sr_matrix_highconn}) above, we obtain the equations,